antho0407-lab/the-attache-desk/src/content/brief/moving-schools-keeping-pace.md

 Two things are worth doing before a posting is finalised rather than after.
 First, map the curriculum your child is currently in against what is available at the destination, and identify specifically where the discontinuities are.
 Second, check what education support your organisation or sending state provides.
 Many international organisations, including the UN system and the EU institutions, offer education grants or allowances specifically structured around the cost of maintaining curriculum continuity, which sometimes includes boarding school arrangements that allow a child to remain in one school while a parent rotates.

 The IB was built for this situation.
 But so was the question.

+What to verify

+Before committing to a school place, families should check curriculum continuity, language of instruction, year-group placement, examination boards, transcript implications and any education allowance available through their organisation or sending state.

 ---